Momentum-Team-10/drf-choose-your-own-adventure-jimbandrews/README.md

 # Endpoint Documentation

 If you are running the server locally, the base URL will be displayed in the terminal after starting the server.
+Unless indicated otherwise, the request body should be empty.

 ## User Login
 Username and password required.